CHESS Small Grants Program

 Awards may not be used to pay for investigator stipends, release time, memberships, or food.
 All normal state purchasing procedures apply.
 If a request is approved, the investigator’s home department will process the payment(s) and the College will transfer or reconcile funds later to cover the expense(s).

 Review: All requests are evaluated by the Faculty Development Awards Committee based on five criteria: 1) the need for funding; 2) potential impact of the proposed project; 3) appropriateness of the research design or steps to complete the project; 4) relevance to the applicant’s research agenda and career trajectory; and 5) alignment with the College’s strategic goals.
-The committee provides feedback to the Associate Dean for Research and Interdisciplinary Collaboration and the Dean makes the final decision based on availability of funds.
+Preference will be given to requests from faculty who do not already have supplemental research funds.
+The committee provides feedback to the Associate Dean for Research and Interdisciplinary Collaboration; the Dean makes the final decision based on availability of funds.
 Applicants will be notified of a decision within four weeks of the submission deadline.

 Scoring Rubric